gmae1/IT-Home-Lab-Portfolio/Help-Desk/Local-User-Management/screenshots/README.md

 # Screenshots
-This folder contains screenshots for the Local User MAnagement lab.
+This folder contains screenshots for the Local User Management lab.